Does BIMI trickle down to subdomains and how to control subdomain BIMI display?

 Troubleshooting subdomain BIMI display

 Another common issue is assuming BIMI display equals delivery improvement.
 BIMI is a brand display layer.
 It depends on domain authentication and sender reputation, but it does not replace list hygiene, complaint control, bounce handling, or blocklist (blacklist) monitoring.
-If the sending domain or IP is on a major blocklist, fix that separately.
+If the sending domain or IP is on a major blacklist or blocklist, fix that separately.

 Issue steps to fix dialog showing the issue overview, tailored fix steps, and verification action